silviolleite/laravel-pwa/README.md

 ### Configuration

-Configure your app name, description, and icons in `config/laravelpwa.php`.
+Configure your app name, description, icons and splashes  in `config/laravelpwa.php`.

 ```php
 'manifest' => [